tezos/tezos-mirror/docs/developer/testing.rst

 Besides implementing tests, it is necessary to comment test files as much as possible to keep a maintainable project for future contributors.
-As part of this effort, we require from contributors to follow these guidelines:
+As part of this effort, we require that contributors follow this convention:

 1. For each unit test module, add a header that explains the overall goal of the tests in the file (i.e., tested component and nature of